William Herrin's RESUME

 - Worked with Route 53 DNS management and load

 - Produced Red Hat RPM packages from a git repository.
-RPM packages to flowed in
+RPM

 to a puppet-based devops environment.
-Built puppet modules and RPM packaging scripts.

 - Managed Apache Tomcat Java web servlet containers.
 Wrote a

 consolidated health check servlet in Java which checked

 operation of multiple servlets in a background thread and

 reported a consolidated status to the AWS load balancers.

 - Primary telework from home office (typically 4 of 5 days per